Track mileage automatically

 Best practices for your employee reimbursement program

-In order to adhere to mileage reimbursement rules, most companies use apps for mileage tracking and use the IRS standard mileage rate reimbursement method.
-It saves time for employees who no longer have to manually keep mileage logs, and administratively it's the easiest solution.
+Most companies use apps for mileage tracking and the IRS standard mileage rate reimbursement method to adhere to mileage reimbursement rules.
+This saves time for employees who no longer have to manually keep mileage logs, and it's the easiest solution administratively.
 It also avoids the inflation of mileage claims by employees while making sure they receive the reimbursement they're entitled to.

 FAQ